pip-services/pip-services-docs/content/en/node/nats/queues/nats_message_queue.md

 > `public` readMessageCount(): Promise\<number\>

-- ***returns**: Promise\<number\> - a number of messages in the queue.
+- ***returns**: Promise\<number\> - number of messages in the queue.

 #### receive
 Receives an incoming message and removes it from the queue.

 > `public` receive(correlationId: string, waitTimeout: number): Promise<[MessageEnvelope](../../../messaging/queues/message_envelope)>

-- **correlationId**: string - Checks if the message comes from the right topic.
+- **correlationId**: string - checks if the message comes from the right topic.
 If this is the case, deserializes and sends it to the receiver if it’s set.
 Otherwise, puts it into the queue.
 - **waitTimeout**: number - timeout (milliseconds) to wait for a message to come.
 - **returns**: Promise<[MessageEnvelope](../../../messaging/queues/message_envelope)> - received message or null if nothing was received.